jatin192000/Competitive-Programming/README.md

 # Competitive-Programming
-This contains some CP programs
+This contains some programs commanly used in CP.